 Even though I talked about some stuff when prompted, I still didn’t get anything from the experience.
 Although, saying that, I also didn’t get anything from my one-to-one counselling experience either.
 So maybe it’s not the fact that it was group therapy that didn’t reach me, but therapy in general.

 It could even be that I’ve not found one that I can connect with.
-But that doesn’t quite add up given that I’ve progress working on myself: the only progress that’s ever made with my mental health has come from the work I’ve done on myself.
+But that doesn’t quite add up, given the I’ve progress I’ve made by working on myself: the only progress that’s ever made with my mental health has come from the work I’ve done on myself.

 I find doing group work as a participant hard because I ended up switching off or I end up feeling like I’m the practitioner.
 Maybe I wouldn’t feel like a practitioner if the actual group practitioner said something when there were clear areas the group member needed help with.

 As always, leave your feedback about my post in the comments section below.
 Also, feel free to share your experiences of group therapy in the comments section below as well.
-Lastly, if you want to stay up-to-date with my blog, then sign up for my newsletter below.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
 Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Unwanted Life readers.